Charles-Emmanuel de Warnery: Military science

 In his retirement, Warnery found satisfaction in military writing, producing commentaries on Roman empire achievements, the development of cavalry, comparisons of Turkish and Russian tactics, and an analysis of Frederick's campaigns in the Seven Years' War.
 Warnery's achievements as a writer were possibly more significant than his military accomplishments.
 His numerous works were republished long after their composition.
 According to his origins in French-speaking Vaud, he wrote in the French language.
 One unauthorized edition first appeared in 1766 in German, so he wrote an extended edition of Remarques sur le militaire et le marine des Turcs et Russes, published in Breslau (1771).
 His Remarks on Cavalry of Turks and Russians appeared in English in 1798 and this is the only work translated into English.
-Some 19th century critics of military tactics considered his analysis of Frederick's cavalry to be among the best, but acknowledge that Warnery's opinions and analysis of cavalry units, their structure, training and tactics reflect Seydlitz's.
-Seydlit'z own regiment served as a basis for Warnery's analysis of cavalry.
+Some 19th century critics of military tactics considered his analysis of Frederick's cavalry to be among the best, but acknowledge that Warnery's opinions and analysis of cavalry units, their structure, training and tactics reflect Seydlitz's opinions.
+Seydlitz's own regiment served as a basis for Warnery's analysis of cavalry.